ndelangen/express-cocaine-service/README.md

 ## Cocaine

-This module will work only in cocained express applicaion
+This module will work only in cocained express application

 ## Install